Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Conclusions and outlook

-The accuracy of this method depends on the signal arrival direction, which is an input in the first step of the reconstruction.
-We have performed two tests to evaluate this dependence.
-First, we generated a two-dimensional plot in direction of the total $\psi_{68}$ relative error in the Hilbert peak of the reconstructed electric field, and a resolution better than 4\% was found for both the dipole and HORIZON antennas.
-Second, we have shown the effect of directional reconstruction precision into the analysis.
-A deviation of 1$^\circ$ is set to estimate the influence of this effect.
-We have found that the dipole antenna does not show significant relative error in the Hilbert peak of the reconstructed electric field, while the HORIZON antenna presents bigger errors for air shower with zenith angle $\theta > $ 85$^\circ$.
-These larger errors, often associated with zenith deviations exceeding 1$^\circ$, highlight the dependence of the accuracy that can be obtained with the reconstruction method on the shape of the antenna response.
-If the antenna response changes rapidly with incoming direction, then a good direction reconstructions becomes paramount.
-An iterative reconstruction procedure could be incorporated to refine the reconstruction of the incoming direction and then further improve the electric field reconstruction.
-In any case, this has no significant impact on the overall resolution, as the number of such cases is statistically small.
+The arrival direction of the signal serves as an input parameter in the first step of this reconstruction.
+Therefore we explored the influence of directional accuracy on the analysis.
+A Gaussian deviation of 1$^\circ$ was set to estimate this influence.
+For the dipole antenna, the relative error of the PEA of the reconstructed electric field exhibits minimal variation, as illustrated in Figure \ref{fig:dir_smearing}.
+However, for the HORIZON antenna, there is a larger relative error for air showers with a zenith angle greater than 85$^\circ$.
+This reflects the impact of prominent changes in the antenna response on the $1^\circ$ scale for specific arrival directions on the reconstruction, providing a reference for our future optimization of the antenna design.
+In practice, this has no significant impact on the overall resolution, since the number of such cases is statistically small.

-The uncertainty in the reconstructed electric field accumulates in the integration used to calculate the radiation energy and ultimately spreads to the uncertainty of the shower energy.
-The good performance of the analytical least-squares ($\chi^2$) method leads to a precise determination of the energy fluence for high SNR events.
-Both the dipole and HORIZON antenna show good but different statistical performances at low SNR due to the different characteristics of their antenna responses.
+An iterative strategy, in which the reconstructed air shower direction is used again as the input for the electric field reconstruction, could be employed to repeat the direction reconstruction and further improve this method.

-We have shown that this method is versatile for radio detection, provided that the local noise is thoroughly understood.
-The noise model in this work contains only the LFmap galactic noise.
-Usage of noise data measured by a real antenna array on an experimental radio sites would be helpful for conducting a realistic test.
+This work is based on a ZHAireS air shower simulation library, which includes iron and proton air showers, and the response of an antenna to generated electric fields.
+Before the reconstruction, the galactic noise simulated with LFmap was added to the signal, in an attempt to make the simulations as close to an ideal detection scenario as possible.
+We have thus shown that, as long as the local noise is well understood and under control, this method is applicable in radio detection.
+Further tests to the method using the noise data measured by a real antenna array at an experimental radio site should be made to asses its performance in more challenging conditions.